stashed/docs/docs/guides/security/psp/index.md

 ### Privileged PSP

-If you are using an NFS server as backend with Stash Enterprise Edition, you may need to give Stash operator privileged permission.
+If you are using an NFS server as backend with Stash, you may need to give Stash operator privileged permission.
 In this case, Stash will use [privileged](https://kubernetes.io/docs/concepts/security/pod-security-standards/#privileged) PSP.
-Here, is the YAML of privileged PSP that is used by Stash Enterprise Edition when you uses NFS server as backend,
+Here, is the YAML of privileged PSP that is used by Stash when you uses NFS server as backend,

 ```yaml
 apiVersion: policy/v1beta1